TagForce/ArtGen/README.md

 ## Job files

 Creation jobs are provided using simple JSON files consisting of groups of commands to build an image one design element at a time.
 There are basically two commands; Overlay and Text.
-Which each has a direct function and a batch function (Overlay vs BOverlay and Text vs BText)
+With each having a direct function and a batch function (Overlay vs BOverlay and Text vs BText)
 The difference between the two is that the direct function has a filename as its data source, and the batch function has a column name as its data source.